 July 18-22, 2016

 July 17-21, 2017

 October 16-20, 2017

 January 8-12, 2018

 May 21-25, 2018

 Past and current Fellows can access more information on the Network Digital Resource Library (NDRL).

-The Faculty Development Certificate Program is a yearlong program in which a cohort of 12 individuals participate together.
+The Faculty Development Certificate Program is a yearlong program in which a cohort of 12 individuals participate together with the WWAMI Network and Madigan Army Medical Center.
 There are two in-person faculty development sessions, one at the beginning to launch the program, and one at the midpoint.
 The remainder faculty development sessions are live webinars, prior to which participants complete prework.
 Each webinar combines both lecture and interactive formats, and at times includes the use of small-group breakouts within the webinar session.
 In addition, the participants create an Individual Faculty Development Plan for the year.
 Based on this plan our faculty and staff provide guidance and direct participants to relevant Network resources.